Copyright 2007-2017

 In my multidisciplinary art practice I work with listening, sound, language and the more-than-human world.
 The urgency of the environmental crisis calls for a different way of being and my work seeks to, in the words of philosopher Vinciane Despret, identify shared multispecies territories particularly within the urban setting.

-Starting on 1 April, my residency with the Writer's Room coincides with the migratory birds who are starting to fly north to nest, many of whom choose the green parks of London as their destination.
+Starting on 1 April, my residency with the Writer's Room coincided with the migratory birds who were starting to fly north to nest, many of whom choose the green parks of London as their destination.
 Their voices will soon be heard once again across the city after their long long journeys from their winter homes in many African nations.

 I am planning on producing a publication of scores based on their voices and languages.